vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

-# Vittoria-Stavolone-Portfolio
-# Formula 1 Python Pro Sprint – GitHub Repository
+# Formula 1 Python Pro Sprint

 Welcome to the official repository of my Formula 1 Project, a full immersion into motorsport data analysis and race strategy simulation.
 Over the course of 4 themed steps, I progressively built my technical skills and delivered structured outputs, merging my passion for Formula 1 with scientific programming.

-## 🔸 Step 1: Setup & Foundations
+## 🔸 Step 1: Setup and Foundations

 In this first step, I set up the entire environment: